 - Mind-Control Conspiracy: According to Peter, this is why he is on the run.

 - Never Trust a Trailer: It's nothing like the Saw movies.
 It's more of a slow burning psychological tragedy.

 - Psycho Supporter: Agnes, albeit unwillingly.
 Peter isn't her first one, either.

 - Riddle for the Ages: Are the phone calls real?
 If they are, who's calling?
 One theory is it's Agnes' estranged son.
 Was the fire real?

 - Shell-Shocked Veteran: Peter claims to be this.
 It may even be true.

-- The Tooth Hurts: Peter uses a pair of pliers to rip out his molar's filling which is believes is where the "egg sac" is.
+- The Tooth Hurts: Peter uses a pair of pliers to rip out his molar's filling which he believes is where the "egg sac" is.
 Boy, it sure isn't pretty to see tons of blood pouring out of his mouth like that while screaming in great pain.
 Regardless, Peter and Agnes both end up seeing the "bugs" in the tooth under the microscope.

 - Through the Eyes of Madness: Everything in the film might be really happening.
 Or the characters could be heavy crystal meth users and we're seeing their delusions.
 Or Peter may be clinically insane and dragging Agnes into hell.
 You'll never know.
 Unless you listen to the director's DVD commentary.